La usurpadora (1998 TV series)

-La Usurpadora (English: The Usurper; international title: Deceptions) is a Mexican romantic drama telenovela produced by Salvador Mejia Alejandre and originally broadcast on Canal de las Estrellas from February 9 to July 24, 1998.
+La Usurpadora (English: The Usurper; international title: Deceptions) is a 1998 Mexican television drama series broadcast by Canal de Las Estrellas.
+The series is based of the 1971 Venezuelan drama series with the same title.
+Directed by Beatriz Sheridan, it stars Gabriela Spanic and Fernando Colunga.
+It aired from February 9 to July 24, 1998, replacing Maria Isabel and was replaced by El Privilegio de Amar.

-It starred Gabriela Spanic and Fernando Colunga, and was based on La Intrusa, a novela originally broadcast in Venezuela which was itself a remake of Radio Caracas Television's 1971 telenovela La Usurpadora, which starred Marina Baura and Raúl Amundaray.
-This was one of the last telenovelas to feature Libertad Lamarque, who here portrayed the character of Abuela Piedad Bracho, until Carita de ángel.

-Inspired by the book The Scapegoat (Du Maurier novel).revolves around a pair of twin sisters who were separated when they were young, and as adults the younger sister is forced to act as a "replacement" for her wealthy twin who wants to temporarily leave her husband and his family to enjoy a life of luxury with multiple lovers.
+Inspired by the book The Scapegoat, it revolves around a pair of twin sisters who were separated when they were young, and as adults the good sister is forced to act as a "replacement" for her wealthy twin who wants to temporarily leave her husband and his family to enjoy a life of luxury with multiple lovers.
 The telenovela had huge success in Mexico with ratings of 38.4 and has been exported and dubbed in various languages across the world.

 It was the first on-screen collaboration between Colunga and Spanic, who both later worked in Soy tu Dueña.